-You have to love Gardeners World, well we do and we always learn something from Monty Don and the rest of the team.
+You have to love Gardeners World, well we do and we always learn something from Monty Don and the rest of the team and this year resulted in us making a Recycled trampoline pergola.

 This weeks Gardeners World that aired on 19th June 2020 featured a sent in video by a viewer about how he had recycled his kids trampoline and it was in arches of a quarter of the trampoline leant against a fence.